 Twll Barn

-The design whilst simple required careful alignment between the windows in the main open plan area.
-The large oak frame to the front was designed to carry the beautiful Danish Kastrup windows and doors.
-We partnered Ty Cefn Ltd to design and manufacture a bespoke timber frame.
+The design may look simple, but it called for precise detailing — especially in the alignment of the windows in the main living area.
+The large oak frame at the front was carefully designed to carry the beautifully crafted Danish Kastrup windows and doors.

 Design team